Package Leaflet: Information for the User

 Pregnancy

 If you are pregnant, you should not take Yira.
-If you become pregnant while taking Yira, you should stop taking it immediately and consult your doctor.
-If you want to become pregnant, you can stop taking Yira at any time (see “If you stop taking Yira”, page 16).
+If you become pregnant during treatment with Yira, you should stop treatment immediately and contact your doctor.
+If you want to become pregnant, you can stop taking Yira at any time (see "If you stop treatment with Yira", page 16).

 Consult your doctor or pharmacist before taking any medication.